 For example, on March 5, 2019, a researcher at Nomura Research Institute, Ltd. ("NRI"), our equity-method affiliate, revealed information that there was a high possibility that the standard for designating the top market of the Tokyo Stock Exchange (the "TSE") would fall to ¥25 billion, which had been under review at the TSE, to a chief strategist (the "NSC Strategist") in the research division of Nomura Securities Co., Ltd. ("NSC").
 The researcher at NRI was a member of the Advisory Group to Review the TSE Equity Market Structure and received this information in such capacity.
 On the same day and the next day, the NSC Strategist communicated the information to certain people including members of Japanese stock sales team of NSC and Nomura International (Hong Kong) Limited, some of whom provided the information to their institutional investor clients.
-Although these our providing the information did not represent a violation of law, they were inappropriate conducts and impaired the implicit trust placed in us and our employees by other market participants.
+Although the provision of the information did not represent a violation of law, they were inappropriate conducts and impaired the implicit trust placed in us and our employees by other market participants.
 Following a special internal investigation conducted by external experts, on May 24, 2019, we announced a remediation plan and the reduction of compensation of certain of our executives and those of NSC.
-On May 28, 2019, the FSA issued a business improvement order to us and to NSC, requiring us to clarify responsibility for this incident, develop and submit a detailed improvement plan, and report periodically on the implementation and effectiveness of measures for improvement.
-However, our remediation plan may not be successful in preventing similar future incidents due to misconduct by third parties and other factors.
-Furthermore, the extent of the damage by such business improvement order to our reputation and our business is not certain at this point.
+On May 28, 2019, the FSA issued a business improvement order to us and to NSC, requiring us to clarify responsibility for this incident, develop and submit a detailed improvement plan, and report periodically on the implementation and effectiveness of measures for improvement, and on August 28, 2019, a fine of ¥10 million was imposed by Tokyo Stock Exchange, Inc. as a penalty.

-Although we have precautions in place to detect and prevent such misconduct in the future, the measures we have implemented or may implement may not be effective in all cases, and we may not always be able to detect or deter misconduct by an employee, director or officer.
+Although we have taken measures in line with the improvement plan to detect and prevent such misconduct in the future, including the establishment of the "Nomura Group Code of Conduct" on December 3, 2019, including ensuring its thorough dissemination throughout the group and ensuring thorough compliance with its terms, the measures we have implemented or may implement may not be effective in all cases, and we may not always be able to detect or deter misconduct by an employee, director or officer.
 If any administrative or judicial sanction is issued against us as a result of such misconduct, we may lose business opportunities for a period of time, even after the sanction is lifted, if and to the extent that our clients, especially public institutions, decide not to engage us for their financial transactions.